harness/developer-hub/docs/platform/get-started/subscriptions.md

 #### Security Test Orchestration (STO)

 **Security Scans** A Security Scan is defined as the execution of the STO step within a pipeline, tracked over a last 30 day active window.
-This involves scanning an artifact (referred to as the Target), which can be a Repository, Docker image, or ana live application, for security vulnerabilities.
+This involves scanning an artifact (referred to as the Target), which can be a Repository, Docker image, or a live application, for security vulnerabilities.

 STO tracks ‘Security Scans’ license consumption, instead of Developers.